markfasheh/duperemove/markdown/duperemove.md

     When deduping from a hashfile, duperemove will avoid deduping files which have not changed since the last dedupe.

+**-B** `N`, **\--batchsize**=`N`
+  ~ Run the deduplication phase every `N` files newly scanned.
+This greatly reduces memory usage for large dataset, or when you are doing partial extents lookup, but reduces multithreading efficiency.

+    Because of that small overhead, its value shall be selected based on the average file size and `blocksize`.

+    `1000` is a sane value for
+extents-only lookups, while you can go as low as `1` if you are running `duperemove` on very large files (like virtual machines etc).

+    By default, batching is disabled.

+**-h**
+  ~ Print numbers in human-readable format.

+**-q**
+  ~ Quiet mode.
+Duperemove will only print errors and a short summary of any dedupe.

+**-v**
+  ~ Be verbose.

+**\--help**
+  ~ Prints help text.

+## Advanced options

+**-A**
+  ~ Opens files readonly when deduping.
+Primarily for use by privileged users on readonly snapshots.
+Disabled by default.

+**\--fdupes**
+  ~ Run in `fdupes` mode.
+With this option you can pipe the output of `fdupes` to duperemove to dedupe any duplicate files found.
+When receiving a file list in this manner, duperemove will skip the hashing phase.

 **-L**
   ~ Print all files in the hashfile and exit.
 Requires the `--hashfile` option.
 Will print additional information about each file when run with `-v`.